 Another thing to consider is the mileage.
 Will you be using the car for frequent long drives?
 Hire purchase might be a more practical choice because you won’t be restricted by a mileage limit.
 When you lease a car, you have to be mindful of your mileage because you’ll be charged extra for every mile exceeded.

-So, which is better, hire purchase or car lease?
+Should I get a hire purchase or a car lease deal?
 The answer to this question depends on your budget, needs, preferences, and whether you want to own the car or not.
 Take time to assess these factors so you’ll be able to arrive at a sound decision.
 Hire purchase and car lease are good options when it comes to getting your own car to drive.
 You only have to choose the best one that can address your own personal needs and situation👍.